gabrielspmoreira/whereisthat/README.md

 *	Android Development Tools (ADT) Plugin for Eclipse - http://developer.android.com/sdk/installing.html
 * ArcGIS Runtime SDK for Android 1.1.1 - http://resources.arcgis.com/content/arcgis-android/sdk

+P.s.
+In order to make ESRI Runtime SDK work on Android Emulator, follow the instructions in http://blogs.esri.com/esri/arcgis/2012/05/02/arcgis-runtime-sdk-for-android-v1-1-supports-android-emulator/

 Dependencies
 ------------
 * The app requires Android 2.2 as minimun platform (also minimun required by ArcGIS Runtime for Android), so the app is compatible with more than 95% of current Android devices.